St Andrew's School, Pangbourne

 St Andrew's School is an independent preparatory school in the hamlet of Buckhold, near Pangbourne, Berkshire, England.
 Together with its 'Pre-Prep – Early Years' department, the school educates girls and boys aged between three and thirteen.
 In 2011, there were 266 children at the school, of whom 155 were boys and 111 were girls.

-The school has a Christian ethos, and its chapel services are reported to be "broadly Anglican in style".
-The most important religious event of the school year is the Advent Carol Service, which is held in the larger chapel of nearby Bradfield College due to the high number of event attendees.

 Scholarships are awarded to some children above the age of eleven, based on merit.
-St Andrew's has a School Council to involve its children in decisions affecting them.
+St Andrew's has a school council to involve children in decisions.

 In March 2011 an Independent Schools Inspectorate report endorsed the school's success.

 History

 The school was founded in 1934 as a boarding school for boys, and consisted of just two staff and eight boys.
 Historically, as the school grew, boys would leave to go onto schools such as Eton, Harrow and Winchester, however its ties with these schools slowly deteriorated after it first admitted girls in 1971, going on to become fully co-educational.
 The school's main building, a listed Victorian Gothic country house called Buckhold, which was designed by Alfred Waterhouse in 1885 for Herbert Watney, is set in fifty-four acres of woods and playing fields.